Join Us as an Undergraduate, Post-Bac, or Graudate Student

 Research Assistant positions in the SCAN Lab are contingent upon the grad students’ needs and any studies we may be currently launching.
-We encourage students who are interested in joining the lab as undergraduate or post-bac RAs to familiarize themselves with our research (see Research and Publications).
-Interested applicants should send their resume/C.V. and a bit about themselves to firstname.lastname@example.org.
+We encourage students who are interested in joining the lab as undergraduate, graduate or post-bac RAs to familiarize themselves with our research (see Research and Publications).
+Interested applicants should fill the RA Application Form here and send it to firstname.lastname@example.org.

 For general information on getting involved in psychology research at Columbia, please visit the department’s website.